smaudet/maptool-StandaloneServer/README.md

 To use, you need MapTool from rptools.net: http://www.rptools.net/index.php?page=downloads#MapTool

+Once you have apache ant and the ivy plugin for ant installed (warning, download ant from their website, as your distribution's copy may be broken), you can generate the standalone.jar.
+To do this, simply run:

+    `ant dist`

 Download a .zip file, extract, and then drop the provided standalone.jar file into this folder alongside the maptool-1.3bXX.jar (as of this writing, b91 is current and is the only version this server has been tested with).
 You can then start the standalone server like so: